 Intellectual Independence Policy

-The Center for International Relations and International Security (CIRIS) is a nonpartisan organization that generates ideas and fosters debate on policy issues.
+The Center for International Relations and International Security (CIRIS) is an independent organization that generates ideas and cultivates debate on policy issues and international relations theory.
 Its staff, volunteers and members represent a diverse community united by a common belief in the mission statement of CIRIS to research and promote the fields of International Relations and International Security.

-The Center for International Relations and International Security embodies a nonpartisan network of leaders who:
+The Center for International Relations and International Security embodies an independent network of researchers, students, and professionals who:

 - promote the fields of International Relations and International Security,

-- are committed to do research an publishing articles in journals,
+- are committed to doing research an publishing articles in journals,

 - provide education for professionals and students in these fields of study,